 What if we don't know that the student was previously submitted to HESA; for example, they came from an overseas provider but didn’t tell us that they had previously studied in the UK?

 If you're unaware the student may have a previous HUSID, you can't know to check our system.
 As soon as you do become aware, then you should try to identify what it is.

 What happens if you discover they had more than one HUSID in the past?

 Use the first one.
 But please also notify HESA.

-Yes, we will add this to the guidance in the next release.
-This follows the current requirements of Entry profile data versus student data in the current collections.
+Yes, we will add this to the guidance.
+This follows the current requirements of entry profile data versus student data in the current collections.

 Can duplicate disability records be submitted?
 For example, if a student has more than one specific learning disability?

 The way the model is currently set up means that the system would see this as a duplicate and de-duplicate these records, so two could not be recorded.

 So, do we have to return the ‘dummy date’ in the personal characteristics fields?

 Yes, we need to have a default date in the valid-from field the first time a characteristic is returned for a student, a primary key can’t have a null in it.